aymenouer/concircle-scanner-mobile-app/README.md

 - clone
 - `npm install`
 - `expo start`
+- `Scan QR code with your mobile with expo client`

 You can find the Bar code Geneator app here : [App 💻](https://github.com/aymenouer/concircle-scanner-app)